 A minimum cumulative GPA of 3.0 (a "B" average) on the 4.0 scale must be achieved to qualify for the Master of Science in GL&MM degree.
-Students whose average falls below 3.0, who receive a grade of "F" or who earn two or more grades of "C" will be reviewed by the Graduate Faculty Student Review Committee to determine the conditions under which they may be permitted to continue as degree candidates.
-The Graduate Faculty Student Review Committee reserves the right to dismiss any student for non-compliance of meeting academic or any other Maine Maritime Academy standards.
+Students whose average falls below 3.0, who receive a grade of "F", or who earn two or more grades of "C" will be reviewed by the Graduate Faculty Student Review Committee to determine the conditions under which they may be permitted to continue as degree candidates.
+In addition, graduate students in the GL&MM program must also earn a course grade above "B-" in BA560 and BA561 to successfully complete the graduate program.
+The Graduate Faculty Student Review Committee reserves the right to dismiss any student for noncompliance of meeting academic or any other Maine Maritime Academy standards.